Egypt says deadly extremist attack hits Sinai checkpoint

-CAIRO (AP) — Egypt’s military spokesman says extremists have attacked an army checkpoint in the troubled northern Sinai Peninsula, causing 15 casualties, including the killing of at least one officer.
+CAIRO (AP) — Extremists attacked an army checkpoint in the troubled northern Sinai peninsula on Saturday at dawn, causing 15 casualties among the armed forces including at least one officer shot dead, Egypt’s military spokesman said.

-In a Saturday statement, Col. Tamer Rifai said the army managed to kill seven of the extremists during the dawn firefight, but did not give any further information on the army’s own casualties.
+The army managed to kill seven of the extremists during the firefight, but did not give any further information on the army’s own casualties, according to a statement by Col. Tamer Rifai.

+Two other officers in the area who gave a more detailed account said the officer and all the other 14 troops had been killed.

+The attack involved some 200 fighters storming in from nearby olive groves, hitting the outpost with sustained heavy gunfire before entering the compound, which is near an airport, they said.
+The men seized weapons and then fled back through the groves, they added, speaking on condition of anonymity as they weren’t authorized to brief journalists.

 Most Read Nation & World Stories